chatsci/Aeiva/README.md

 In this project, our objective is to develop a modular and flexible intelligent agent and society system, designed as a virtual assistant capable of performing diverse tasks, learning from data, environment, and interactions, and self-evolving over time.
 The system will leverage deep learning models, primarily transformers, while also exploring innovative models and learning methods.

-Our ultimate goal is to develop a General AI Agent System capable of forming a “genius society” of AI agents.
+Our ultimate goal is to develop a General AI Agent System capable of forming a “**genius society**” of AI agents.
 These agents will:

 - Collaboratively address and solve societal challenges across domains.
 - Function in diverse environments, from virtual simulations to real-world applications.